-Laboratory animal research is indispensable to the discovery, development, manufacture and marketing of innovative medicines that treat and prevent disease.
+Laboratory animal research is indispensable to the discovery and development of innovative medicines that treat and prevent disease.

 Our company is dedicated to the ethical and responsible treatment of all animals used in the development of medicines and vaccines.
 Decisions regarding animal care, use and welfare are made by balancing scientific knowledge and regulatory requirements with consideration of ethical and societal values.

-Any investigator proposing a study that may involve discomfort or distress, even if it is relieved by analgesics or anesthetics, must perform a literature search to assure that there is no other viable alternative methodology.
-It is important to note that a large variety of non-animal (in vitro, or test tube) studies are performed at our company prior to or instead of animal studies.
-Research animals are used only to answer important scientific questions or fulfill a regulatory requirement.
-Animals involved in research within MRL are all specifically bred for research purposes.
+It is important to note that a large variety of nonanimal (in vitro, or test tube) studies are performed at our company prior to or instead of animal studies.
+Research animals are used only to address important scientific questions or to fulfill a regulatory requirement.
+Animals involved in research within our company’s research laboratories are all bred specifically for research purposes.

-Additionally, all of our company sites hosting animal-based research have active and engaged IACUCs or ERCs that review, approve and monitor research studies.
-The committee membership includes veterinarians and scientists knowledgeable in animal-based research and often includes nonscientists and community members.
+Additionally, all relevant sites have active and engaged IACUCs or ERCs who review, approve and monitor research studies.
+The committee membership includes veterinarians and scientists knowledgeable in animal-based research and, often, nonscientists and community members.
 Committees review proposed animal studies and animal care facilities and investigate, as appropriate, any research-animal welfare concerns.
-The IACUCs/ERCs regularly communicate with and provide status reports to our company’s IO regarding animal welfare compliance.
+The IACUCs/ERCs regularly communicate with and provide status reports to our company’s institutional officials regarding animal welfare compliance.

-As of the end of 2015, all of our research facilities are accredited by AAALAC.
+As of the end of 2017, all of our MRL research facilities are accredited by AAALAC International.

-We perform due diligence on and monitor external laboratories that perform animal studies on our behalf, and hold them accountable for the same regulations and standards that govern our internal animal research.
-Animal studies may not begin until a site has been approved by our Animal Welfare Compliance Assurance Group.
 All agreements with contract laboratories include terms regarding our company’s expectations for animal care and use as well as regulatory compliance.
-Additionally, animal research conducted at third-party laboratories is subject to protocol review by a company’s IACUC/ERC or an equivalent committee.
+We perform due diligence on and monitor contract laboratories that perform animal studies on our behalf to ensure that our company’s expectations for animal care and use, and regulatory compliance are met.
+Additionally, animal research conducted at contract laboratories is subject to protocol review by our IACUC/ERC or an equivalent committee.
 Noncompliance with regulations or standards can lead to termination of the relationship.